Parameterized crack modelling based on a localized non-intrusive reduced basis method: Numerical results

 \subsubsection{1D geometrical parameterization}

 First, we consider the problem with one geometrical parameter.
 The parameter $\mu_1 \in [0.3,0.5]$ represents the length of the crack as depicted in Fig.~\ref{fig:2D plate}.
+The location of the crack is fixed at the middle of the left edge, that is $\mu_2=1.0$.
 For this parameterization, we construct a ROM with the localized non-intrusive reduced basis method presented in Sec.~\ref{sec4}.
 We employ a training set of dimension $N_s=1000$ to construct the reduced basis.
 Note that this refers to the global dimension and is chosen such that a sufficiently large number of samples is included in each cluster after application of the localization strategy as referred to in Sec.~\ref{sec:cluster}.
-Fig.~\ref{fig:results_length} depicts the decay of the singular values of the POD and the error analysis for different numbers of clusters.
+Fig.~\ref{fig:results_length} depicts the decay of the singular values of the POD for the cluster with the highest number of basis functions and the error analysis for different numbers of clusters.
 We remark that a test set of dimension $N_t=100$ is employed for the error analysis.
 It can be observed that increasing the number of clusters allows for a more rapid decay of the singular values and reduces further the dimension of the reduced basis.
-Note that for the single parameter case where only the length of the crack is parameterized, we employ networks with one hidden layer and radial basis functions as activation to evaluate the error in Fig.~\ref{fig:error_length}.
-The reader is further referred to interpolation with radial basis functions (RBFs) \cite{Powell1987}, which has been a subject of reseach in previous works related to interpolation-based ROMs \cite{Georgaka2020}.
+Note that for the single parameter case where only the length of the crack is parameterized, we employ RBFs to evaluate the error in Fig.~\ref{fig:error_length} as elaborated in Sec.~\ref{sec:localRB}.

-Moreover, we consider the case where the location of the crack is parameterized.
-The parameter $\mu_2 \in [0.5,1.5]$ represents the location of the crack as depicted in Fig.~\ref{fig:2D plate}.
+Moreover, we consider the case where only the location of the crack is parameterized.
+The parameter $\mu_2 \in [0.5,1.5]$ represents the location of the crack as depicted in Fig.~\ref{fig:2D plate}, while the length of the crack is fixed as $\mu_1=0.45$.
 Let us now construct a localized ROM.
 For this purpose, we employ a training set of dimension $N_s=1000$ to construct the reduced basis.
-The decay of the singular values of the POD is depicted in Fig.~\ref{fig:POD_location}.
+The decay of the singular values of the POD is depicted in Fig.~\ref{fig:POD_location} for the cluster with the highest number of basis functions.
 It can be observed that the dimension of the reduced basis becomes higher than in the case of parameterized length in Fig.~\ref{fig:POD_length} and the localization significantly reduces the dimension.
 Next, we employ a test sample of dimension $N_t=100$ for the error analysis whose results are presented in Fig.~\ref{fig:error_location}.